 Most people can benefit from Medicaid Planning to help preserve their assets and still qualify for Medicaid benefits.

 Medicaid Planning is a legal process of structuring assets in a way that is permissible with the State Medicaid rules.
-BEFORE you spend all your assets or give away all your resources, contact The Elder & Disability Law Firm of Victoria L. Collier, PC for a consultation to learn the possibilities of how you may preserve your hard earned assets and still qualify for Medicaid benefits.
+BEFORE you spend all your assets or give away all your resources, contact The Estate & Asset Protection Law Firm for a consultation to learn the possibilities of how you may preserve your hard earned assets and still qualify for Medicaid benefits.

 Medicaid Planning is just like Tax Planning; however, tax planning is for the really wealthy whereas Medicaid Planning is for the rest of us – the backbone of America – the middle class.